NCAS-CMS/cfdm/docs/source/tutorial.rst

 A coordinate construct may contain an array of cell bounds that provides the extent of each cell by defining the locations of the cell vertices.
-This is in addition to the main data array that contains a grid point location for each cell.
+This is in addition to the main coordinate data array that contains a representative grid point location for each cell.
 The cell bounds are stored in a `Bounds` class instance that is accessed with the `~Coordinate.bounds` attribute, or `~Coordinate.get_bounds` method, of the coordinate construct.

 A `Bounds` instance shares the :ref:`the same API as the field construct <Data>` for accessing its data.